 The Nord had the most cameras ever seen on a OnePlus phone, with four on the back (main, ultrawide, depth and macro) and two on the front (main and ultrawide).

 The OnePlus Nord runs on OxygenOS, as do the OnePlus 8 and OnePlus 8 Pro.
-This is a particularly slick-looking version of Android, and the current version, OxygenOS 10.5, is what we'd expect another Nord handset to run.
+This is a particularly slick-looking version of Android, and the current version, OxygenOS 10.5, is what the OnePlus Nord N10 5G features.

 We're eager to see OnePlus introduce a cheaper handset into the U.S. after the Nord launched in Europe and India.
 While some users may want the hardware jam-packed into the Nord, a cheaper model could do very well.